notquitehere/notquitehere.github.io/_posts/2025-03-15-aurora-spotting-lapland.md

 #### Cross country skiing

-There are a few techniques to learn before you can head off cross country skiing starting with how to move forwards.
+There are a few techniques to learn before you can head off cross country skiing; starting with how to move forwards.
 It's an odd sensation and every time I got into a rhythm I noticed and lost it again.
 For a lot of the time we were following the tracks of the person in front of us which made going in the right direction very easy however we did get a chance to try heading off on our own through fresh snow over the lake which is a totally different sensation.